← Return to Database

 Onboard Gear

-• Medical Kit: Minimal first aid.
+• Medical Kit: Military kit for minimal first aid.
 They don't know how to use it.
+It feels suspiciously light.

 Vehicle History & Design